BernardLerring/ThymeOnTheRoad/README.md

 ## User Focused

-- A form could be added so that users can submit their own recipes for adding to the site with admin approval.
+- A form could be added so that users can submit their own recipes in the same format as the site, for future addition to the site with admin approval.

 - The site could have further sections for types of cuisine, time taken to cook recipes so users could make a simpler journey round the site to choose what/how they want to cook.